tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ### Prevent SNI-based DoS attacks

-This design requires servers to decrypt ClientHello messages with EncryptedSNI extensions carrying valid digests.
+This design requires servers to decrypt ClientHello messages with ClientEncryptedSNI extensions carrying valid digests.
 Thus, it is possible for an attacker to force decryption operations on the server.
 This attack is bound by the number of valid TCP connections an attacker can open.